Intro

 "Why can't Haynes let the past be the past?"

-Blayke, sensing Smith teetering on the edge of despair, burst out, "Smith, damn it!
-Focus!
+Blayke, sensing Smith teetering on the edge of despair, burst out, "Damn you, focus!
 We've got to solve these murders before Cord decides to take matters into his own hands.
 Wallowing in guilt won't change the past.
 We've got to deal with the present."

 The commander looked at Blayke while trying to get his thoughts back in order.
 "No." He swallowed hard.
 "No connection."
 Slowly he regained confidence by focussing on the murders.
 "They are all just random townsfolk."

-Blayke noticed the shift to focus in the man's face.
-He lowered his voice and asked: "What about the feathers?
+Blayke noticed the shift and calmly asked: "What about the feathers?
 I've heard whispers of feathers found with blood at the scenes."

 Smith let out a deep sigh.
 "It's true, some feathers were found.
 But I wouldn't jump to conclusions.
 We can't be blaming Indians without solid evidence."

-Blayke nodded, noting Smith's commitment to principles and fairness.
+Blayke nodded, he had known Smith for a long time and knew he liked to keep all options open.
 "And the curse?
 Voices with influence on the council claim Shadow’s End is cursed."

 Smith scoffed, a bitter smile forming on his lips.
 "That's just a folk story, Blayke.
 A tale to keep the children in line.
 There's no curse here, just people trying to survive."